BrenoItalo16/git-gitflow/README.md

 <br>

 # Git and Git Flow
-## Repository created for learning Git and Git Flow in practice!
+## Repository created to learn Git and Git Flow in practice!
 All commands, information and sessions were entered via Git or Git Flow.

 <div>
   <br>